quorrajs/Quorra-docs/getting-started/middleware.md

 provide a convenient mechanism for filtering/modifying HTTP requests entering your application.
 For example, Quorra includes a middleware that attaches the session object to the request object before it reaches the route.
 Like that one can create a custom auth middleware which will allow the request to pass to the route only if user is authenticated.
-A CORS middleware might be responsible for adding the proper headers to all responses leaving your application.
+A ServeStatic middleware might be responsible for responding with requested static resource.
 A logging middleware might log all incoming requests to your application.

 There are several middleware included in the Quorra framework by default, including middleware for session handling, query parsing, enabling http method override feature, and more.
 All of these middlewares can be turned off or on from